eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 - Racing fees from public events
 - Selling merch - like books/treasure maps/travel-guides to our fan-base.

-The smartcontract returns 80% back to the Play2Earn model to fund the lost diamonds.
+The smart contract returns 80% back to the Play2Earn model to fund the lost diamonds.
 A true Web3 application where everyone can create, own and monetize their content.

 We are aiming for 1 million users (0.65% market share from PokémonGo) within four years.